 Diagnosis and Treatment

-Not all traumatic events or experiences lead to a diagnosis of PTSD or another trauma-related condition.
+Not all traumatic events or experiences lead to a diagnosis of PTSD or another related condition.
 But when the effects of your past experiences create problems in your daily life, it is important to see a therapist.
 An experienced trauma-informed therapist will determine whether you meet the diagnostic criteria for a disorder related to past stress or trauma.

 After diagnosis, talk therapy provides the support you need to overcome many symptoms and learn coping skills for everyday living.
 Accordingly, treatment is highly individualized and often involves a combination of psychotherapy and self-care.

-In conclusion, if you have experienced trauma and struggle with any of the above symptoms, Greene Psychology Group in Raleigh, NC can help.
+In conclusion, if you have experienced and struggle with any of the above symptoms, Greene Psychology Group in Raleigh, NC can help.
 Our skilled professionals offer a range of therapies and treatment methods proven to help individuals work through their difficult experiences for a more enjoyable life.
 Call us today at 919-205-5339 for scheduling.